If you are not doing Keyword Research, there is no use of any SEO Strategy.

 Keyword opportunity and keyword potential are cool things that I like very much about this tool.

-Potential in this tool takes into account competition (keyword difficulty here) and opportunity and over all tells you either you should work on this keyword or not!
+The potential in this tool takes into account competition (keyword difficulty here) and opportunity and overall tells you either you should work on this keyword or not!

 And of course!
 A bigger value of these parameters means you should grab that.